afhverjuekki/tolvera/docs/guide.md

   - navigation
 ---

-# Guide
+# Tölvera `v0.1.0` Guide

-This guide provides an overview of the Tölvera v0.1.0 API:
+This guide provides an overview of the Tölvera `v0.1.0` API:

 - For specific methods available in each area, see [Reference](/reference/tolvera/context).
 - More code examples are available [here](https://github.com/Intelligent-Instruments-Lab/iil-examples/tree/main/tolvera).

-The v0.2.0 API will be different, so everything here is subject to change.
+The `v0.2.0` API will be different, so everything here is subject to change.
+Please share your feedback on our [Discord](https://discord.gg/ER7tWds9vM).

+## Overview of Features

+- `tv.v`: a collection of "vera" (beings) including Move, Flock, Slime and Swarm, with more being continuously added.
+Vera can be combined and composed in various ways.
+- `tv.p`: extensible particle system.
+Particles are divided into multiple species, where each species has a unique relationship with every other species, including itself
+- `tv.s`: n-dimensional state structures that can be used by "vera", including built-in OSC and IML creation (see below).
+- `tv.px`: drawing library including various shapes and blend modes, styled similarly to p5.js etc.
+- `tv.osc`: Open Sound Control (OSC) via [iipyper](https://github.com/Intelligent-Instruments-Lab/iipyper), including automated export of OSC schemas to JSON, XML, Pure Data (Pd), Max/MSP (SuperCollider TBC).
+- `tv.iml`: Interactive Machine Learning via [anguilla](https://github.com/Intelligent-Instruments-Lab/anguilla).
+- `tv.ti`: Taichi-based simulation and rendering engine.
+Can be run "headless" (without graphics).
+- `tv.cv`: computer vision integration based on OpenCV and Mediapipe.

 ## Program Structure